 Perkantas Yogyakarta

-Frontend development and long-term maintenance for a community-based web platform supporting Christian discipleship activities.
+Frontend development, long-term maintenance, and API migration & system stabilization for a community-based web platform supporting Christian discipleship activities.

 Perkantas Yogyakarta – Community-Based Web Platform